mmasudurrah/mmasudurrah.github.io/_projects/forward_project.md

 layout: page
 title: Surgical Decision-Making in Burn Diagnosis
 description: Burn Depth Prediction.
-img: assets/img/forward_frameowork.png
+img: assets/img/forward_framework.png
 importance: 1
 category: Robotics
 related_publications: true
 ---

 I have developed a semi-autonomous teleoperated robotic surgery system {% cite rahman2021sartres %}, {% cite gonzalez2021deserts %}  that can operate with up to 5 seconds of delay with high efficiency (Figure 2).
-A key challenge was the scarcity of diverse training data for learning algorithms [3].
-To address this, I created the DESK (Dexterous Surgical Skills) dataset [4, 9], which collects robotic surgical skills from various platforms.
+A key challenge was the scarcity of diverse training data for learning algorithms {% cite rahman2021sequential %}.
+To address this, I created the DESK (Dexterous Surgical Skills) dataset {% cite madapana2019desk %}, {% cite gonzalez2021dexterous %}, which collects robotic surgical skills from various platforms.
 This dataset facilitates knowledge transfer across different domains, particularly where data is scarce.

 <div class="row">